Extra charges on your lease agreement

-You're still within your agreement and you get a letter from your funder with an invoice attached.
-You're confused because everything should be included in your monthly rentals.
-Let's take a look at why a funder might charge you additional costs during your lease.
+You're still within your agreement, and you get a letter from your funder with an invoice attached.
+Unfortunately, you're confused because you thought that your monthly rentals include all the expenses.
+So let's take a look at why a funder might charge you additional costs during your lease.

 Road Fund Licence (Road Tax) cost increase

 Road Tax tends to increase every year, usually in April.
-Your lease contract will have the RFL included, either for the first 12 months or for the duration of your agreement, depending on your contract type.
-Your vehicle's RFL is included at the rate it stands at the time of signing your agreement.
+Your lease contract will have the RFL included.
+Either for the first 12 months or the duration of your agreement, depending on your contract type.
+Your included vehicle's RFL would be at the rate it stands at the time of signing your agreement.
 If the Road Tax increases during your lease agreement, the funder will need to charge you for the difference.

 VAT rate increase

-If the Government increases the VAT rate, then the funder has no choice but to re-calculate your rentals at the higher VAT rate for the remaining duration of your contract, which will result in higher monthly rentals.
+Suppose the Government increases the VAT rate.
+The funder would have no choice but to re-calculate your rentals at the higher VAT rate for the remaining duration of your contract, which will result in higher monthly rentals.
 VAT increase doesn't affect customers who paid their VAT upfront at the beginning of the contract.

 Check out our FAQs for answers to other frequently asked questions, or get in touch if you need expert vehicle leasing advice!